Potential impact of noise correlation in next-generation gravitational wave detectors: Acknowledgement

 \section{Acknowledgement}

 We thank Rico K.~L.\ Lo for insightful discussions.
-P.T.H.P is supported by the research program of the Netherlands Organization for Scientific Research (NWO).
-M.W. is supported by the Research Foundation - Flanders (FWO) through grant no. 11POK24N.
+This work was partially supported by the Research Foundation - Flanders (Grant No. I002123N).
+P.~T.~H.~P is supported by the research program of the Netherlands Organization for Scientific Research (NWO).
+M.W. is supported by the Research Foundation - Flanders (FWO) through Grant No.~11POK24N.